gabella/exoplanetsMath/README.md

 # exoplanets - Mathematica and other files to calculate the gravitational wave strain

 Some of the Mathematica files used in the calculation of gravitational waves from exoplanets.
+Oh and as of today bleeding edge verions 11.2.0.0 .
 Started GitHub repo on 20171010, by gabella.

 Reorganized a very deranged and flat project.
 The part I am sharing is the